uofajillian/edx-documentation/en_us/shared/exercises_tools/text_input.rst

 Text Input Problem
 ########################

 In text input problems, learners enter text into a response field.
 The response can include numbers, letters, and special characters such as punctuation marks.
-Because the text that the learner enters must match the instructor's specified answer exactly, including spelling and punctuation, we recommend that you specify more than one correct answer for text input problems to allow for differences in capitalization and typographical errors.
+The text that the learner enters must match the specified answer exactly, including spelling and punctuation, to be marked correct.
+As a result, edX recommends that you specify more than one correct answer for text input problems to allow for differences in capitalization and typographical errors.

 .. image:: ../../../shared/building_and_running_chapters/Images/TextInputExample.png